BenjaminSiskoo/nSide/README.txt

   *The VS. Zapper with its own separate protocol is badly supported (timing of light sensor is not well understood).
 Super Famicom:
-  *Magical Drop (JP) (1.0) does not play voice effects, and it hangs when trying to show the Game Over screen in Endless Mode (とことんモード).
+  *Magical Drop (JPN) (1.0) does not play voice effects, and it hangs when trying to show the Game Over screen in Endless Mode (とことんモード).
-  Inherited from higan v094.
+  Known to affect actual hardware.
   *Super Bonk's demo sequence is mis-timed.
 Bonk falls short of entering a pipe, which ruins the rest of the demo as he continues reading inputs and gets stuck in the area above the pipe.
 It is likely that this bug is related to the Magical Drop bug above.
-  Inherited from higan v094.
+  Known to affect actual hardware.
 Game Boy:
   *When loading a Game Boy game in Game Boy Color mode, colors are applied to the wrong areas, making game displays terrible on the eyes.